norayr/sh_feeder/README.md

 is recommended.

 ## Installation
-pod_feeder_v2 requires >= python 3.5.
+pod_feeder_v2 is developed and tested using python 3.5.
+Compatibility with
+< 3.5 is likely, but not guaranteed.

 You can easily install the dependencies with pip:

 `$ pip3 install -r requirements.txt`